 The good news is that a lot of these plants are classic gardeners' choices anyway, so you don't necessarily have to plan a bee-friendly planting scheme in order to have some of them in your garden.
 In fact, you can even relax your weeding regimen a bit, since bees love dandelion nectar, and it's an important source of food in spring, when there are not that many flowers about yet.
 Bees' preference for purple is a bonus, too, since it's one of the most popular colour choices for planting schemes.

 2. Use only natural pesticides

-If you are planning a bee friendly garden, chemical pesticides are out of the question.
+If you are planning a bee friendly garden, chemical pesticides are out of the question and organic gardening is a must.
 In fact, commercial pesticide use is one of the major reasons for the decline in bee populations worldwide; moreover, harsh pesticides have been linked to health conditions in humans, so it's best to avoid them even if your primary goal for creating an eco-friendly garden isn't saving the bees.
 This doesn't mean you can't use any pest control in your garden, but there are powerful natural pesticide alternatives that are kind to bees, pets, and humans, but are great at getting rid of harmful pests.
 Consider using the following:

 - Neem oil: neem is a plant that has had numerous medicinal uses for thousands of years; it's even known as 'the healing plant'.
 Its lesser known use is as a powerful natural pesticide that is harmless to bees.
 Neem's secret is that it needs to be ingested to kill insects, so if you only spray neem oil solution on the leaves of your plants, it will only affect leaf-eating bugs, not bees;